wudiCBH/cmu16824hw2_solution_binghongchen/flow_matching/README.md

 Please follow the instructions for this part of the assignment in THIS order!
 First, download the pre-trained checkpoint from https://drive.google.com/drive/folders/1hypaGqB69SxL7U5ZTDSrwU-bRZBaXE9R?usp=drive_link

 Flow matching learns a time-conditioned velocity field that continuously transports a base Gaussian into the data distribution.
-This section mirrors the diffusion homework setup but swaps the loss and sampler for the flow-matching formulation described in Liu et al. (2022) and Lipman et al. (2022).
+This section mirrors the diffusion homework setup but switches to the flow-matching formulation described in Lipman et al. (2022) and Liu et al. (2022).

 ## Mathematical Background